Contact: Ian Szlazak

 A key element of a successful mediation is for all parties to be as prepared as possible, which includes having a good understanding of the viewpoint of the other parties, which in turn enriches private deliberations aimed at reconciling as many interests as possible.
 If information disclosure is viewed solely as a tactical issue, such an approach can severely impair the ability of the parties to make any real progress at the mediation

+Q: Is it necessary to have a background or broad knowledge in negotiations, mediation or related areas in order to participate in mediation?
 A: The short answer is "no", but it can be very useful if participants understand the context in which the mediation arises and are prepared to respond in the appropriate manner to what may occur at the mediation.
 Some people make the mistake of thinking, for example, that if they have previous experience in bargaining in a completely different situation, that their experience alone will serve them well in the mediation of a litigious dispute.
 In such mediations, there usually will be a greater emphasis on listening, listening for more than simply information on the substantive aspects of the case.
 More emphasis is placed on listening for and trying to understand a more "mysterious" aspect of the dispute- the emotions that are often driving it forward.
 Litigation usually upsets people and thus emotions are in play with reference to process as well as substantive issues.
 Emotions have everything to do with the human and relationship aspects of the dispute.
 In this sense, having some knowledge of psychology may be as useful as reading a book about negotiation strategy "Common sense" and an ability to stand back and think objectively when assessing the situation will be very useful in getting to a resolution that everyone can live with, even if begrudgingly.

 A party's assessment of who it wants to use as a representative in a litigious matter should include not only who will be the best advocate in a courtroom, but who has the requisite skills as a negotiator.
 Just as there are considerable variations in the ability of courtroom counsel, so too are there great variations with reference to representation at mediation.
 When one considers how many cases actually proceed to trial as a percentage of cases brought, the importance of due diligence in choosing representation for your mediation should be apparent.

+Q: Isn't mediation just an added step in the litigation process, which ends up costing me more money as a client?
 A: As more and more people have become familiar with mediation, this concern has diminished, particularly when people consider the impressive resolution rates of mediation, its comparatively low cost, its relative efficiency in terms of time and effort spent and the fact that it is an inclusive process, allowing parties to directly participate in finding resolution, which produces not only more durable resolutions, but more satisfying ones.
 Ian Szlazak has addressed the cost issue by setting his fees at competitive rates, which take into account access to justice concerns as well as the skill set and experience he brings to the table.
 Even in those cases where a full settlement has not been achieved, mediation is often the catalyst for further negotiations, usually resulting in the dispute being resolved without need for a trial.

 In comparison with the overall cost of litigation in those cases which do go to trial, we have noted that the per-party cost of mediation is relatively inconsequential in all but the smallest cases in the Superior Court of Ontario, and that this usually is because the monetary magnitude of the case is far below the jurisdiction of the Court, even for what are known as simplified actions.